tatpow/project-aura/README.md

 ## About this project
 This project was created to make life easier for schoolers or students.
 All UI in program is in Russian.
 Maybe later I add English version.
+Convert any* audio file into a txt file, with decoding of the recording.

+*-I use [Librosa](https://librosa.org/) and [FFmpeg](https://ffmpeg.org/) ([gyan.dev build essential version: 2025-11-12-git-6cdd2cbe32](https://www.gyan.dev/ffmpeg/builds/)) for work with audio files.
+That mean, program maybe will be work with ANY audio type.

 - [Important notes](#important-notes)
 - [CUDA](#cuda)